 Chinese New Year is next week, Thursday, February 19, so I wanted to celebrate by sharing all Asian cooking recipes for the next week.
 I won’t be posting everyday, but every recipe you see here on Hip Foodie Mom for the next week (6 recipes, 4 posts) will be an Asian food recipe.

-When it comes to Asian cooking, it’s not hard at all.
+When it comes to cooking Asian dishes like vegetable chow mein, it’s not hard at all.
 It just comes down to the ingredients and the method of cooking.

 When shopping at your local Asian market, don’t feel lost.
 Just ask for help.
-Now, I hate to say it but sometimes the people working there may not know how to speak English well so just carry the printed recipe or have a photo of what you are trying to make and someone should be able to help you.
+Now, I hate to say it but sometimes the people working there may not know how to speak English well.
+So, simply carry the printed recipe or have a photo of what you are trying to make and someone should be able to help you.
 Just speaking the truth here.
 If you have an Asian market that’s in a larger city, chances are, someone there will speak English and you’ll be fine.

 And as I do anywhere I shop, check the expiration dates on everything.
 The last thing you want is to purchase a brand new bottle of hoisin sauce that’s almost going to expire.

-Chow Mein is a staple in our family.
+This easy chow mein is a staple in our family.
 It’s the pasta.
 My kids go crazy for anything with long noodles.
-And chow mein has got to be flavorful and the noodles cooked just right.
+Whether it is made with meat added or it’s a vegan chow mein recipe like this one, it has to be flavorful, with the noodles cooked just right.
 I can’t do flimsy, over cooked chow mein noodles.

 You’re going to be shocked at just how easy this is to make. . and in under 30 minutes.
-A lot of Asian people will be enjoying noodles for Chinese New Year. . long noodles = good luck. . so slurp up those noodles!
+A lot of Asian people will be enjoying vegetable chow mein noodles for Chinese New Year.
+Long noodles = good luck. . so slurp up those noodles!
 Enjoy!